Documentation

 Enter an email address and any form on your site that posts to your Matrizen endpoint will land directly in your inbox — no backend or third-party service needed.

-Tip: Custom domain, password protection, contact form setup, deployment webhook and color theme changes take effect immediately — no rebuild needed.
-SEO, custom code, redirects, and font changes require a rebuild, which the modal triggers automatically when you save.
+Tip: Custom domain, password protection, deployment webhook and color theme changes take effect immediately — no rebuild needed.
+SEO, custom code, contact form setup, redirects, and font changes require a rebuild, which the modal triggers automatically when you save.

 Updates & Sync